The Pastoral Experience

 Child Protection and Safeguarding

 Our dedicated Child Protection and Safeguarding Team work hard to ensure that our students’ emotional, physical and welfare needs are being adequately met.
-The team works alongside Social Services and a wide range of other agencies to put quality interventions in place where students require additional support out of school.
+The team works alongside Children's Social Care and a wide range of other agencies to put quality interventions in place where students require additional support out of school.
 Student safety is of paramount importance, not just whilst at Chorlton High School, but outside school hours too.

 Our School Health Adviser